abderrahman-afk/abderrahman-afk/README.md

 💼 Building production systems with Spring Boot, NestJS, Angular & Next.js

-🔧 Currently architecting EO-Orbit-Center - a comprehensive ITSM platform with GLPI integration
+🔧 Currently architecting EO-Orbit-Center - a comprehensive ITSM platform with GLPI and Zabbix integration

 🌱 Expanding into AI-powered automation and modern DevOps practices